nelsonljs/govtech_de_test/section2/readme.md

 - Salesperson
 - Characteristics of car sold

+---

 ## Data model

 - Assumptions:
     - Cars can have a different selling price at different sale prices.
-    - Cars will always have the same manufacturer, model name, serial number, and weight.
+    - Individual cars will always have the same manufacturer, model name, and weight, and unique serial number.
     - A dim_date table at day level is necessary.

 - Dimension Tables: